Does Kids Inspiring Kids accept Volunteers?

 Other expenses and money?

 You can exchange American dollars, Canadian dollars, Euros or British Pounds at the Forex Exchange Bureaus.
 You need to have 50’s or 100’s for the denominations to exchange.
-The American dollars especially need to be series 2002 or higher, new bills preferably with no marks, tears or creases in them.
+The American dollars especially need to be series 2006 or higher, new bills preferably with no marks, tears or creases in them.
 You can use a Visa, not a Mastercard (if it has the plus symbol), in several ATM machines that will dispense Ugandan Shillings.
 You need to check with your local bank for the exchange rates and fees to use them.
 Credit Cards are not commonly used in Uganda and only a few places take them.
-Travelers checks are also very difficult to cash.
+Traveler’s checks are also very difficult to cash.
 Bring cash to exchange or plan on using your visa card in the ATM machines.

 There are many sights and things to see while you are in Uganda.
 If you want to take an excursion trip to Jinja and see the Source of the Nile or go Whitewater rafting arrangements can be made for you.
 Also, there are land and water safaris in Queen Elizabeth and Murchison Falls if you want to see animals.
 All trips vary in price depending on the type of accommodations you may desire.
-We will set you up with a travel company that can help make all your arrangements.

 What should I bring with me?